jviotti/jviotti/README.md

   popular technologies [in every single tested case](https://arxiv.org/abs/2211.12799)

-- At [Postman](https://www.postman.com), I led the development of Starship, a C++ framework to create cross-platform native applications

-- I'm a TSC member of the [JSON Schema](https://json-schema.org) open-source organization

 - I'm the original author of [Etcher](https://www.balena.io/etcher/), a popular open-source cross-platform image flasher.
 This desktop app is recommended by a range of GNU/Linux distributions, and was highlighted on magazine

-- I lead a London-based C++ open-source research lab called [Sourcemeta](https://www.sourcemeta.com) providing cutting-edge JSON-related technologies.
+- I lead a C++ open-source research lab called [Sourcemeta](https://www.sourcemeta.com) providing cutting-edge JSON-related technologies.
 There, I maintain high-performance JSON related projects, including a state-of-the-art JSON Schema compiler up to 200x faster than